Deborah-Digges/statistical-learning/linear-regression/solutions-3.md

 - We reject the null hypothesis for the first two hypotheses.
 - TV and radio are significany in predicting sales
 - We may coclude that newspaper budget is not significant in predicting sales

+# 2.
+KNN Classification:
+Classifies a new point as the class with the highest probability among the k nearest neighbours to that point

+KNN Regression:
+Predicts a value Y for a given feature vector X as the average of the response Y for all X in the neighbourhood of that point

+# 3.

+a. (iii)
+- For males:   Y = (beta0) + beta1 * X1 + Beta2 * X2 + Beta4 * X2 * X1
+- For females: Y = (beta0 + beta3 + beta5 * X1 )+ beta1 * X1 + Beta2 * X2 + Beta4 * X2 * X1

+the part in parentheses is what differentiates the two beta0 = 50 beta0 + beta3 + beta5 * X1 = 85 - 10X1
+If GPA is sufficiently high, the male offset will exceed that of the female.

+b.
+Y = beta0 + beta3 + (beta1 + beta5) * X1 + beta2 * X2 + beta4 * X2 * X1 = 137.1

+c.
+False-the coefficient indicates the strength of the interaction.
+Evidence of the interaction is indicated by the p-value